cchudzicki-ocw-testing/20.219-january-iap-2015/content/pages/instructor-insights/planning-backwards.md

 title: Planning Backwards
 uid: a0230e42-8e9a-fc43-9b16-25558c1717d3
 ---

-_Below, Elizabeth Choe and Jaime Goldstein discuss how they used backward design (Wiggins & McTighe, 2005) to identify course goals and how they used a rubric to communicate to students the non-linearity of video production work in the context of a course in which content was, by necessity, modularized to promote sequential skill development.
-Their conversation has been edited for clarity, length, and content._
+*Below, Elizabeth Choe and Jaime Goldstein discuss how they used backward design (Wiggins & McTighe, 2005) to identify course goals and how they used a rubric to communicate to students the non-linearity of video production work in the context of a course in which content was, by necessity, modularized to promote sequential skill development.
+Their conversation has been edited for clarity, length, and content.*

-**ELIZABETH CHOE:** I had many ideas about what I wanted students to accomplish in _20.219 Becoming the Next Bill Nye_.
+**ELIZABETH CHOE:** I had many ideas about what I wanted students to accomplish in *20.219 Becoming the Next Bill Nye*.
 I wanted them to produce a video, to become digitally literate, to engage others on camera, and to understand the role of media in their own professional careers—to name just a few.
 However, I didn't know how to tie all of these things into coherent course goals, or how everything would build up to those goals.

 In fact, initially, when I met with you, I said I wanted students to become familiar with camera work.
 You replied, “That’s not really what you want, right?”
-When I reflected on my experiences making [Science Out Loud](http://k12videos.mit.edu/science-out-loud/), I realized camera work was only the tip of the iceberg of what I wanted students to learn.
+When I reflected on my experiences making [Science Out Loud](https://mass.pbslearningmedia.org/collection/mits-science-out-loud/), I realized camera work was only the tip of the iceberg of what I wanted students to learn.
 I was really more interested in having students become excited about communicating—and learning how hard it really is to communicate through video.
 These things have nothing to do with a camera.
 I realized that, at the end of the day, it wouldn’t be a big deal if students’ videos weren’t very good.
 We knew that we could help them with that part.
 The purpose of the class wasn't really about making a flawless final video.
 It was about developing students’ digital media skills.

-{{< resource "fa64ae45-0481-4282-31e0-eafef25a5aab" >}}
+{{< resource fa64ae45-0481-4282-31e0-eafef25a5aab >}}

-Elizabeth Choe delivers a lecture in _20.219 Becoming the Next Bill Nye_ (Image by MIT OpenCourseWare).
+Elizabeth Choe delivers a lecture in *20.219 Becoming the Next Bill Nye* (Image by MIT OpenCourseWare).

 But the nuances of distinguishing between concrete skills and ways of thinking was something that I didn't really understand at first.
 Maybe it sounds really obvious that a skill is different than a way of thinking, but I didn't really appreciate that as a student at MIT.
 I just went into classes thinking, “Well, I need to learn discrete skills.”
-But, as the instructor for _20.219 Becoming the Next Bill Nye_, my priority was for students to feel comfortable being themselves as digital storytellers.
+But, as the instructor for *20.219 Becoming the Next Bill Nye*, my priority was for students to feel comfortable being themselves as digital storytellers.
 I didn't know how to pair that with technical skills of being able to script a video, or to engage others on camera.

 **JAIME GOLDSTEIN:** Right.
 So I tried to think backwards with you about where we wanted students to be at the end of the class, including the concrete skills we wanted them to be able to demonstrate and the more abstract concepts we wanted them think about—like developing a framework for understanding the role of media in their own professional careers.
 Wiggins and McTighe (2005) call this backward design.
 As an instructor, you ask yourself, “What do I want the students to be able to do when they finish this class?
 What will that look like?
 What will that sound like?”
 You paint a picture: by the end of this class, students will be able to have these skills, be able to do this kind of a project, and will be able to think this way about this issue.